Shared-Reality-Lab/IMAGE-server/preprocessors/categoriser/README.md

 | Chart Dataset  | [Link](https://github.com/soap117/DeepRule)  | BSD3 |
 | Text Dataset  | [Link](https://github.com/doc-analysis/DocBank)  | Apache-2.0 |

-the following libraries were used for creating this preprocessor
+The following libraries were used for creating this preprocessor

 ## Libraries Used